dellosaneil/my_portfolio/README.md

-A portfolio application to place all the projects I created
+A portfolio application to place all the projects I built